adaptui/react/docs/code-base-overview.md

 ### Props

-- `INJECT_PROPS` syntax will inject the prop types in its place
+- `ADD_PROPS` syntax will inject the prop types in its place
-- Usage: `<!-- INJECT_PROPS src/accordion -->` as markdown comment.
+- Usage: `<!-- ADD_PROPS src/accordion -->` as markdown comment.

 ### Composition

-- `INJECT_COMPOSITION` will inject the composition in the specified component
+- `ADD_COMPOSITION` will inject the composition in the specified component
-- Usage: `<!-- INJECT_COMPOSITION src/accordion -->` as markdown comment.
+- Usage: `<!-- ADD_COMPOSITION src/accordion -->` as markdown comment.

 ### Examples

-- `IMPORT_EXAMPLE` will inject the examples from the components as code.
+- `ADD_EXAMPLE` will inject the examples from the components as code.
-- Usage: `<!-- IMPORT_EXAMPLE src/accordion/stories/templates/AccordionBasicJsx.ts -->` as markdown
+- Usage: `<!-- ADD_EXAMPLE src/accordion/stories/templates/AccordionBasicJsx.ts -->` as markdown
   comment.

 ### Sandbox links